Accelerated Optical Heart Rate Sensing With the MCX N94 Microcontroller

 Figure 1 shows the project in action.
 Clearly, it is composed of three elements:

-Figure 1: A user obtaining heart rate information using the demo project.
+Figure 1: A user obtaining heart rate information using the demo project by placing their finger over the optical sensor.

 FRDM-MCXN947